gchq/Palisade-services/policy-service/README.md

 #### Record Level Rules
 These rules define whether a `User` is allowed to see specific values contained within a resource.
-The values will either be masked if the whole value is not required, or fully redacted if the user should not see the value
+The value(s) will either be masked if the whole value is not required, or fully redacted if the user should not see the value

 ## High Level Architecture